coders4climatestrike/awesome-carbon-offset/README.md

 ## Companies and organisations that provide carbon offset

+This is a list of companies/organisations that provide carbon offseting.

 * [Atmosfair](https://www.atmosfair.de/en/climate-protection-projects/)
     * A German non-profit organization that actively contributes to CO₂ mitigation by promoting, developing and financing renewable energies in over 15 countries worldwide.
     * Recommended by someone I know
     * Used it to offset a flight.
-There is a calculator there.
+There is a carbon calculator there.
+The website explains why they choose the projects they use to finance.
     * Added on 18/07/2019